 Take, for example, hand-drawn polygons or satellite outlines, two commonly used methods to depict a venue’s form.
 Both are incredibly flawed, assuming that businesses occupy some standard shape like a square or rectangle.
 Venue radii mapping is even more problematic.
 Drawing a circle—sometimes 150 meters (or the size of a city block) wide— around the central point of a venue will pick up multiple places in more complex areas like cities.
 Simply put—these methods don’t see venues the way devices do.

 Hand-drawn maps erroneously eliminate many variables that contribute to the phone's-eye-perspective of the world, and they don’t account for GPS distortion that frequently occurs in urban environments.
 These more traditional methods also don’t consider the limits of cartographic mapping to accurately map venues that are stacked on top of the other.
 Foursquare, however, utilizes a range of signals including Bluetooth beacons, GPS distortion measurement, WiFi triangulation, and time of day popularity ratios to accurately map the 3D shape of places, in even the most complex environments.
-These “Places Shapes” ensure the accuracy of Attribution, our online-to-offline measurement solution, and Analytics, our foot traffic reporting offering.
+These “Places Shapes” ensure the accuracy of Placed powered by Foursquare, our online-to-offline measurement solution, and Analytics, our foot traffic reporting offering.
 In fact, our visit attribution technology is up to 30 times more accurate than status quo solutions.

 So, when evaluating a location technology platform, it’s important to ask the following: How do they map venues?
 If they rely on carto-based methods, how do they account for highly dense or multi-story venues?
 The answers will help you narrow in on the platform that meets your business needs.